simonagren/simonagren.github.io/content/posts/2018-11-07--hello-world/index.md

 ![](./photo-1465070845512-2b2dbdc6df66.jpg)

 ### A new start
-So this is my first blog post.
+This is my first blog post.
 Hello world!

 I have worked some with a starter template and it is built in `GatsbyJS`.
 So this is static pages composed with markdown, and some `React` involved as well.